yellowdeltarune/yellowdeltarune/README.md

 This also means they get people to stalk others accounts, so.. like this doesn't rlly look good!!

 so please don't go out of ur way to message ur friend telling them how i blocked you kris, if you're even like reading this or if their friend is, you handled this poorly. <3

+My Intentions aren't supposed to be like "OMG DONT BE FRIENDS WITH THIS PERSON OMG" but they need to help themselves and if you are friends with this person, please be careful!
+They need to help themselves instead of using their issues to make others uncomfy.

 - - -